How Cook Children's Provides Lactation Support To Working Moms

 This is why providing lactation support to nursing moms throughout their journey is so important.
 It does not matter if they plan to return to work in weeks, months or even longer, support can help ease the transition back into the workplace.

-Holly Erwin, Cook Children's Virtual Lactation Consultant says, "I really believe there are three critical times that working moms need support in their lactation journey.
-First is education and support prior to their baby's birth.
+Holly Erwin, Cook Children's Virtual Lactation Consultant says, "I believe there are three critical times that working moms need support in their lactation journey.
+First is education and support before their baby's birth.
 The second critical period comes in that first week after birth to help establish a solid, foundational milk supply.
 Finally, moms often have extensive questions about how to keep their supply and feeding up when they return to work."

 In addition to benefits in mom's peace of mind, providing support for breastfeeding has shown to benefit the employer in several ways, including: